K–8 Curriculum

 Religion: Students begin each day with a devotion and Religion class, and on Tuesday they attend Chapel.

 Math: Eighth grade students study Math based on their proficiency level.
-Like other grade levels, eighth graders participate in the Accelerated Reader program.

 Athletics: